oroinc/documentation/user/back-office/customers/contacts/index.rst

+:oro_documentation_types: crm

 .. _user-guide-contacts:

 Contacts
 ========

-In your Oro application, you can use contacts to save details of actual people with whom you are getting in touch during the business activities.
+In your Oro application, you can use :term:`contacts <Contact>` to save details of actual people with whom you are getting in touch during the business activities.

 .. note:: For a quick guidance, please see a short demo on |accounts, contacts and customers|.